Taweilo/beverage-sales-dashboard/README.md

 ```

 ## Data
 The Excel file includes 4 sheets.
-Focusing on the sheet 'Data', we can study the Retailer Sodapop's products sold in 2022.
+Focusing on the sheet 'Data', we can study the Retailer Sodapop's sales in 2022.
 There are 3740 records and 9 columns.
 Fields include:
 - `Retailer`: The name of the retailer, which is "Sodapop" in this case.
 - `Retailer ID`: An identifier for the retailer.